 Her administrative skills she has attained in working at a car dealership, an international shipping company, homeschooling her children, and in more recent years, working as an assistant teacher.

 She is grateful to be at Richland and being able to be part of what God is doing here in Stafford County.

-Terri joined our staff in October of 2022.
-She was born and raised in Virginia and met her husband here.
-They have 4 children and 13 grandchildren.
-They also have a dog and a cat and enjoy outside activities together; camping, hiking & kayaking.
+Terri joined our staff October of 2022.
+Born and raised in Virginia, she met her husband here.
+They have 4 children and 14 grandchildren.
+They also have a large dog and enjoy outside activities together; camping, hiking & kayaking.
 Terri has been an Administrator for many years; first within the government and then within the church.
 She accepted Christ as her Lord and Savior at the young age of 19 and is grateful for the opportunity to serve Him in this role at Richland Baptist.

 Bryana is the Director of Richland Baptist Church Preschool.
 She is a mother of three and holds a bachelor’s degree in criminal justice with a minor in Forensics.
 She has extensive education, training, and experience in Early Childhood Education and a passion for working with children and families.
 In the evening, Bryana works at the Rappahannock Area Office on Youth, facilitating Restorative Justice and Anger Management groups.
 In her spare time, she enjoys kayaking, shopping, and spending time with her family and friends, especially back home in VT.
 Bryana feels blessed to serve the Lord Jesus Christ and the families of RBCP.
 Her goal is to provide exceptional childcare and high-quality education to the children RBCP serves.
 She believes providing such care to students in a safe, nurturing, respectful, and inclusive environment, helps build the foundation for life-long learning and achievements.

 Tari fell in love with Jesus on June 8, 1998 at the age of 29.

 She started playing piano at the age of 35 and the rest is history!